goldingn/linear_models_workshop/assessment/README.md

 The data set has several columns:

-- discrict: where in Melbourne is this?
+- discrict: where in Melbourne was this observation?
 - area: local area (broadly, suburb)
 - mon: month of observation
 - yr: year of observation